diogotcorreia/master-thesis/docs/content/ch06-discussion.typ

-In this chapter, an interpretation of the results is presented with regards to the research questions in @discussion:rq, while limitations of the developed implementation and method taken are discussed in @discussion:limitations.
+In this chapter, an interpretation of the results is presented with regards to the research questions in @discussion:rq, while mitigations to this class of vulnerabilities is discussed in @discussion:mitigations.
-Then, proposals and ideas for future work are laid out in @discussion:futurework.
+Then, limitations of the developed implementation and method taken are discussed in @discussion:limitations, while proposals and ideas for future work are laid out in @discussion:futurework.

 == Research Questions <discussion:rq>